-Cusco was the capital of the Inca Empire, and was also known as the bellybutton of the World.
+Cusco was the capital of the Inca Empire and was also known as the bellybutton of the World.
 Evidence of Inca culture is everywhere, but tourism is big business here and can be overwhelming!
-I’ve put together this Cusco guide to help you to figure out what to do in Cusco to experience the culture, food and history, so read on for the top things to do in Cusco Peru, whether you’re backpacking in Cusco on a budget or here for the holiday of a lifetime!
+I’ve put together this backpacking Cusco travel guide to help you to figure out what to do in Cusco to experience the culture, food and history, so read on for the top things to do in Cusco Peru, whether you’re backpacking in Cusco on a budget or here for the holiday of a lifetime!

 Getting to Know Cusco

 Cusco is, of course, the ‘base camp’ for everyone who goes to Machu Picchu, which has over a million visitors a year, despite the 2500 per day official limit.
 Most of the tourist activity in Cusco is centred around la Plaza de Armas, which is also where our group stayed on my first visit to Cusco.
 It is a good practical base as there are plenty of bars & restaurants to choose from, and tons of trekking equipment shops, tour companies and pharmacies to stock up on insect repellent and plasters for the trek.
 However, if you prefer to have a little more authentic experience, the quieter San Blas neighbourhood is much less in your face, and has a more artsy feel to it.